Why are ANS such a big deal?

 Drain all water (pull all plugs, pull stand pipes, etc.) back into the waterbody (immediate area) from which it originated.
 This must be done at the ramp or parking lot before you leave.
 You don’t have to run your motor dry, but lower the motor to let gravity drain the lower unit, then raise to transport.
 The intake screen should also be inspected and free of aquatic vegetation.

-Adult zebra mussels were discovered in the Red River in 2015, and today they are widespread throughout the river in North Dakota.
+Adult zebra mussels were discovered in the Red River in 2015, and in Lake Ashtabula in 2019.
 Because of this, additional restrictions were put in place.

 In addition to other statewide ANS rules, along the Red River or any of its tributaries upstream to the first vehicular bridge or crossing, and in Lake Ashtabula (a Sheyenne River impoundment) and the Sheyenne River (downstream of Lake Ashtabula) and any of its tributaries upstream to the first vehicular bridge or crossing, downstream to the Red River, all water must be completely drained from bait containers, including bait buckets, before leaving the river/lake.
 Dumping unused bait into a lake, river, or on shore is illegal everywhere in North Dakota; unwanted bait should be disposed of properly by placing in the garbage.
 These additional restrictions are in place because zebra mussel larvae are microscopic, and the risks of unknowingly spreading them in water are dramatically increased with a known, reproducing population.
 These same rules will go into place for any future Class I ANS infested waters.